-This specific design uses a thin line, wiggly line that gives the tattoo a very dainty feeling.
-The design itself is actually the silhouette of this person’s other half's face, which gives an elegant personalization to an otherwise minimal design.
+This specific design uses a thin, wiggly line that gives the tattoo a very dainty feeling.
+The design itself is actually the silhouette of this person’s partner's face, which gives an elegant personalization to an otherwise minimal design.

 Snake Ring Tattoo

 This small snake is a great alternative to a design based on the traditional wedding ring.
 Instead of getting a band, consider getting a symbol, like this snake, that is in some way symbolically significant to you.
-Here, the snake is shaded on one side to give it a 3D and filled-in effect.
+Here, the snake is kept simple for a minimal aesthetic.

 Bow Ring Tattoo